 - understand the concepts of hazard assessment, elements-at-risk mapping, vulnerability assessment and risk assessment

-- formulate the spatial data requirements for risk assessment
+- formulate the spatial data requirements for hazard- and risk assessment & practice with various exercises in remote sensing and GIS

 - use GIS to generate an elements-at-risk database